Africa and Safari mean animals and game drives. Camouflage clothes. Big camera lenses! Sundowners with a gin and tonic…

 Do check what is recommended in terms of eating and drinking prior to your treatment.
 An intense massage on a full stomach is not necessarily a pleasurable experience!
 Also, several treatments involve a detoxing element – both before and after the treatment.
 So make sure you think about when you are going to eat that day to make sure you don’t get too hungry and offset the detoxing by snacking!

-Do drink plenty of water both before and after the treatment – particularly with massage.
+Do drink plenty of water both before and after the treatment – particularly with a massage.

 5. Be clear in your Communication